Business Travel, Two Years Later: Moving On from Lockdown

-By the end of March 2020, more than 100 countries had entered a lockdown phase; either national or localized.
+By the end of March 2020, more than 100 countries had entered a lockdown phase; either national or localised.
 The entire travel industry was rocked.
 Passenger flights were all but grounded, and meetings and events were off the table.
 Unlike ferrying PPE and ventilators, business travel was seldom described as “essential”.

 But for the most part, businesses prevailed.
 With the likes of Zoom, Microsoft Teams, and Google Meets, the virtual meeting space had reached the mainstream.
 Remote work was in full swing, and companies were soon learning what worked and what didn’t.
 Some of the world’s best-known and biggest events, conferences, and expos went virtual, with a fair amount of success.

 But as this happened, the travel market was in freefall.
 Managed corporate-travel spending in the United States alone was down by $94 billion.
 And within this, there was an appetite among many businesses to return to in-person work, meetings, and conferences.

 Then came the vaccines – and the variants

 The first Covid-19 vaccines, created in a monumental global collaboration between Pfizer and BioNTech, were administered in December 2020.
 Soon after, the first round of public vaccinations were complete.
 By mid-2021, covid cases in the UK (one of the worst affected nations) were consistently in decline – for the first time since lockdowns were introduced.